ivanquirino/kompose-lambda/Readme.md

 ### chain.error(function)

 Adds an error handler to the chain.
 If your middleware functions are all `async` or return a `Promise`, you can catch any errors in the chain, considering you have not handled the error before.
 Receives `err` and `ctx` arguments

+## Contributing

+If you have an issue, question or bug to report, please feel fre to open an issue.
+I'll try my best to answer or fix any issue.
+Feel free to open a PR if you want.